 Early Warning Signs:

-If your cat experiences symptoms of anaphylactic shock, contact your vet immediately and bring your cat in for treatment.
+If your cat experiences signs of anaphylactic shock, contact your vet immediately and bring your cat in for treatment.
 Any signs of anaphylactic shock should be taken seriously.
 Anaphylactic shock is often fatal if it is not treated promptly.

 Preventing Future Insect Stings